Ezequiel Tovar Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.67 team ERA ranks 25th across all league pitching staffs.
+- The White Sox have a 4.73 team ERA that ranks 26th across all league pitching staffs.

-- White Sox pitchers combine to allow 169 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (170 total, 1.4 per game).

-- The right-hander's most recent appearance came on Saturday against the Milwaukee Brewers, when he tossed 6 1/3 innings, surrendering three earned runs while allowing six hits.
+- The righty's most recent time out came on Sunday against the Milwaukee Brewers, when he threw seven innings, surrendering two earned runs while allowing five hits.

-- The 29-year-old has amassed an ERA of 3.20, with 6.4 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .251 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.